 Employees and former employees of foreign companies receive different employee pension payments or old-age pensions corresponding to the legal requirements applicable in the countries where they are paid out.

 Net sales include the receipt of economic benefits from the sale of goods and services within the scope of ordinary business activity during the reporting period.
-Reductions in revenue such as discounts, rebates and other price reductions as well as duties paid to third parties such as fees and any value-added taxes must be deducted from reported net sales.
+Reductions in revenue such as discounts, rebates and other price reductions as well as duties paid to third parties such as commissions, fees and any value-added taxes must be deducted from reported net sales.
 All inter-group turnover is eliminated in the consolidation process.

-Turnover is booked when a Group company has transferred the definitive benefits and risks that are associated with ownership of the sold products and the power of disposal to the customer, and the ability to collect the receivables resulting from such is adequately secured.
+Turnover is booked when a Group company has transferred the definitive benefits and risks that are associated with ownership of the sold products and the power of disposal to the customer, and the ability to collect the accounts receivable resulting from such is adequately secured.
 Turnover from the provision of services is reported in the accounting period in which the service was provided.
 The consideration of reductions in revenue for customers takes place in the same period as the turnover that caused these reductions in revenue in accordance with the terms and conditions of the order.
 The HOCHDORF Group does not have any brokerage transactions or business events with multiple, separate components.

 Research and development costs are charged in full to the income statement.
 These costs are included in the items «Personnel expenses» and «Remaining operating costs».